 |

-has been the major Christmas tree species used in the
+the major Christmas tree species used in the Pacific

-Pacific Northwest since the 1920's.
-It is a wide ranging
+Northwest since the 1920's.
+It is a wide ranging species

-species that strangely enough is actually not related
+that strangely enough is actually not related to the

-to the true firs.
-It grows throughout central California,
+true firs.
+It grows throughout central California, western

-western Oregon and Washington, parts of the Rockies
+Oregon and Washington, parts of the Rockies and extends

-and extends north to Alaska.
-It grows under a wide variety
+north to Alaska.
+It grows under a wide variety of environments

-of environments from extremely dry, low elevation sites
+from extremely dry, low elevation sites to moist sites.

 The branches are spreading to drooping and the buds